stevepetcu/coding-problem-payment-gateway/payment-gateway-api/README.md

 # Payment Gateway API

+TODO: A lot of the README is "To be continued…"; for example, the diagrams mentioned below need to be added:

 Further documentation in the form of diagrams can be found under the [/docs](./docs) folder:
 - [C4 system-context-level diagrams](./docs/c4/c4-system-context.puml)